BYU is consistently ranked as one of the top 3 landscape management programs in the nation by the National Association of Landscape Professionals.

 Ever wondered why you don’t “fit in the mold” other majors have for students?
-Landscape Management may just be the answer to your search with marketable content that blends numbers, dollars, and colors.
+Plant & Landscape Systems may just be the answer to your search with marketable content that blends numbers, dollars, and colors.

-Employers realize BYU Landscape Management students’ potential and are willing to pay!
+Employers realize BYU Plant & Landscape Systems students’ potential and are willing to pay!
 In 2015, BYU’s annual Landscape Career Connection attracted 16 employers from across the nation.

-Companies love BYU graduates and especially those in the Landscape Management major.
-The major's vast network large landscape firms and the career focused club activites, graduates are highly sought after.
+Companies love BYU graduates and especially those in the Plant & Landscape Systems major.
+The major's vast network of large landscape firms and the career focused club activities, graduates are highly sought after.
 Every graduate who wants to work in the Green Industry finds a job.
 Often, graduates choose the exact city they want to live in and will receive several full-time offers before graduation.

-The diverse, unique, and technical skill set learned in the Landscape Management program qualifies students for graduate degrees in medicine, public administration, business management, and landscape architecture.
+The diverse, unique, and technical skill set learned in the Plant & Landscape Systems program qualifies students for graduate degrees in medicine, public administration, business management, and landscape architecture.

 The small major allows students to develop life-long relationships with their professors.
 This close connection allows students to easily get involved in research and other academic opportunities.
 Professors also work tirelessly to help students find amazing internship and employment opportunities.